-a. when an employee gives written consent to the release of his or her records, which specifies the records to be released and to whom they are to be released:
+a. when an employee gives written consent to the release of his or her records, which specifies the records to be released and to whom they are to be released;

-176 177 b. pursuant to a subpoena or court order; or 178 179 when the board has determined, and the superintendent has documented, c.
-180 that the release or inspection of information is essential to maintaining the 181 integrity of the board or the quality of services provided by the board.
-182 183 4.
-Each request for consent to release records must be handled separately.
-184 185 5.
-It is a criminal violation for an employee or board member to do either of the 186 following: 187 188 knowingly, willfully, and with malice, permit any unauthorized person to a.
-189 have access to information contained in a personnel file; or 190 191 knowingly and willfully examine, remove, or copy a personnel file that he b.
-192 or she is not specifically authorized to access pursuant to G.S.
+- b. pursuant to a subpoena or court order; - c. when the board has determined, and the superintendent has documented, that the release or inspection of information is essential to maintaining the integrity of the board or the quality of services provided by the board; or - d. the superintendent or designee determines that disclosure to a court of law, or a state or federal administrative agency having a quasi-judicial function, is necessary to adequately defend against a claim filed by a current or former employee against the board or a school official or employee for any alleged act or omission arising during the course and scope of his or her official duties or employment.
+Such disclosures will be limited to those confidential portions of the personnel file of the employee who filed the claim and only to the extent necessary for the defense of the board. - 4.
+Each request for consent to release records must be handled separately. - 5.
+It is a criminal violation for an employee or board member to do either of the following: - a. knowingly, willfully, and with malice, permit any unauthorized person to have access to information contained in a personnel file; or - b. knowingly and willfully examine, remove, or copy a personnel file that he or she is not specifically authorized to access pursuant to G.S.
 115C-321.

-193 INFORMATION AVAILABLE TO PARENTS OF STUDENTS ATTENDING TITLE I SCHOOLS 194 E. 195 196 The following information about a student's teacher(s) or paraprofessional(s) providing 197 services to a student must be provided upon request to the parent of a student attending a 198 Title I school: 199 200 whether the teacher has met North Carolina qualification and licensing criteria for 1.
-201 the grade level(s) and subject area(s) in which the teacher provides instruction; 202 203 2. the teacher's baccalaureate degree major and any post-graduate certification or degree held; 204 205 206 3. whether the teacher is teaching under emergency or other provisional status 207 through which North Carolina qualification or licensing criteria have been 208 waived; and 209 210 4. the qualifications of any paraprofessional providing services to the student.
-211 212 F. PUBLIC INFORMATION 213 214 1.
-The following information contained in an employee's personnel file must be 215 open to inspection upon request by members of the general public: 216 217 name; a.
-218 219 b. age;
+E. INFORMATION AVAILABLE TO PARENTS OF STUDENTS ATTENDING TITLE I SCHOOLS

+The following information about a student's teacher(s) or paraprofessional(s) providing services to a student must be provided upon request to the parent of a student attending a Title I school:

+- 1. whether the teacher has met North Carolina qualification and licensing criteria for the grade level(s) and subject area(s) in which the teacher provides instruction; - 2. whether the teacher is teaching under emergency or other provisional status through which North Carolina qualification or licensing criteria have been waived; - 3. whether the teacher is teaching in the field of discipline of his or her certification; and - 4. the qualifications of any paraprofessional providing services to the student.

+F. Public Information

+a.

+1. The following information contained in an employee's personnel file must be open to inspection upon request by members of the general public:

+b. age;

+name;